Foraging for Hedge Garlic/Jack-By-The-Hedge

-Hedge Garlic, also named Jack-By-The-Hedge, is a common hedgerow plant that grows throughout the UK and most of Europe.
+Hedge Garlic (Alliaria petiolata), also named Jack-By-The-Hedge, is a common hedgerow plant that grows throughout the UK and most of Europe.
 It is also found in Africa, India and North America.
 It is part of the group of plants that belong to the cabbage family, not an allium.

 Jack-By-The-Hedge has a mild garlic and mustard flavour.
 The tastiest leaves grow in spring, yet it does produce more leaves in autumn.
 The plant produces long, green seed pods after flowering.

-The leaves are great to add to eat raw, or can be added to a variety of cooked dishes, although it does lose its flavour if overcooked.
+The leaves also can be added to a variety of cooked dishes, although they do lose flavour if overcooked.
 The flowers are also edible.

 Hedge Garlic has rounded, heart shaped leaves that get smaller the nearer they get to the top of the plant.
 The flowers appear in April, and they are small, white with four petals.
 Hedge Garlic can grow to a metre in height.